nhsd-a2si/booking-provider-testing/README.md

 # GP Connect Provider Automated Test Suite

-This project provides a test suite to test server implementations of the [GP Connect](https://nhsconnect.github.io/gpconnect/) specification.
+This project provides a test suite to test server implementations of the [Care Connect](https://nhsconnect.github.io/FHIR-A2SI-APPOINTMENTS-API/index.html) specification.

-Please see the [GP Connect Provider Testing Wiki](https://github.com/nhsconnect/gpconnect-provider-testing/wiki) for further details of test scenarios and steps.
+Please see the [Care Connect Appointment Standard](TBC) for further details of tests.

 ## Setup
 The tests use a specific set of patients (numbered 1-15 e.g. patient1, patient2...) when making calls to endpoints.
 In order for these tests to pass, the data held on the target server must match the expected conditions defined in the patients file: